inpsyde/validator/README.md

 ### ArrayValue

-`Inpsyde\Validator\ArrayValue` allows you to map Validators to an array-key to validate the array-value.
+`Inpsyde\Validator\ArrayValue` allows you to map Validators to an array by key or validate all values of the given array.

 #### Validate By Array-Key
 ```php